White chocolate: History

 The origin of white chocolate is unclear.
 According to the Oxford English Dictionary, the term was first used in a December 1917 issue of Scientific American magazine, in which it was described as a product made entirely of cocoa butter and sugar, eaten by the Swiss Army.
 The dictionary also mentions a rumor, printed in the International Confectioner magazine the previous December, of a white-colored chocolate being made in Switzerland.
 In 1936, the Swiss company Nestlé launched a tablet called Nestlé Galak (known as Milkybar in the United Kingdom).
 According to author Eagranie Yuh there is a "general consensus" that this constitutes the first commercial white chocolate product.
 One account of Galak's creation indicates that demand for milk powder had decreased in the years following World War I, creating a glut; making white chocolate was a way manufacturers could use up this excess.
 According to Nestlé, before 1936 they had been manufacturing a coating for a vitamin product in partnership with the pharmaceutical group Roche.
 They created white chocolate by accident when they added cocoa butter to the coating's formula.

 On its introduction in the UK, white chocolate was sold under the names "white chocolate", "white milk chocolate" and "milk chocolate block".
-Describing this new product as "chocolate" was immediately challenged as it lacked cocoa solids and in at least one county, companies agreed to avoid the word "chocolate".
+Describing this new product as "chocolate" was immediately challenged as it lacked non-fat cocoa solids and in at least one county, companies agreed to avoid the word "chocolate".
 Production of Milkybar was suspended in the UK in 1940 due to ingredient shortages caused by World War II and did not resume until 1956.
 White chocolate in Europe was closely associated with children, as adults believed it was more appropriate than chocolates with caffeine and strong flavors.
 In 1961, Nestlé created "The Milkybar Kid" mascot, a blond boy sporting glasses and a cowboy outfit.
 Over the following decades, a series of adverts featuring the character has become among the longest-running on television.

 In 1965, the chocolate maker Elgorriaga produced the first white chocolate in Spain.
 Other large manufacturers in the country soon followed, one of them producing an almond-white chocolate sweet.
 During the following decades in Spain, the chocolate was predominantly sold via grocery stores; it was used sparingly by artisans to provide contrast with milk and dark chocolate products.
 By the 1980s, the global white chocolate market was largely confined to a niche premium market in Europe.
 The Belgians were considered specialists, most famous for large white chocolate pralines flavored with orange peel.
 By the end of the 20th century in Continental Europe, white chocolate was no longer primarily associated with children, as manufacturers had begun marketing it as a luxury good.